gufolabs/gufo_tower/Readme.md

 /opt/tower# docker-compose exec tower ssh-copy-id  -f -i /opt/tower/var/tower/data/deploy_keys/id_rsa.pub ansible@192.168.1.88
 ```
 where `192.168.1.88` is the node's IP address.
 Enter ansible's password, that you already defined somewhere above.

+* Ensure if there is a Python3 at `/usr/bin/python3` on node, otherwise use `Linux_py2` NodeType in `Tower/Nodes` on old OSes like Centos 7 or Debian 9.

 ## Deploying